"I get commissions for purchases made through links in this post."

 EXCLUSIVE VIBRAM “IBEX” rubber outsole and Sharp angled lugs

-The first thing comes to our mind as hikers and hunters about a pair of boots is, of course, are they anti-slipping?
+The first thing comes to our mind as hikers and hunters about a pair of hunting boots is, of course, are they anti-slipping?
 What we hate more than anything must be the sudden loss of grip while heading down steep slabs or trailing uphills.

 So, is the EXCLUSIVE VIBRAM “IBEX” rubber outsole sticky enough to go against gravity?
 Sadly, it seems like the stiff Vibram, in general, doesn’t do a very good job on wet surfaces such as mossy logs or glacial polish during the rain.

-But there’s no way Tactical Research would launch the Khyber series without a decent outsole for rough terrains hikers and hunters often have to confront, since they are the main prospects of hunting boots, after all.
+But there’s no way Tactical Research would launch the Khyber series without a decent outsole for rough terrains hikers and hunters often have to confront, since they are the main prospects of a hunting boot, after all.
 So it’s actually pretty clever of the brand to add sharp multi-angled lugs to give muddy ashy terrains a shot.

 In the end, did the lugs work?
 Quite brilliantly, we supposed, since it’s enough to shred dirt clumps picked up on the trails and the stiff Vibram added a hint of durability to the outsole.